ChristosT/dummy-guide/doc/source/filteringData.rst

 connectivity in the input dataset.
 While it tries to preserve the input dataset type, whenever possible, there are cases when the transformed dataset can no longer be represented in the same data type as the input.
-For example, with image data (Section :numref:`sec:VTKDataModel:UniformRectilinearGrid`) and rectilinear grids (Section :numref:`sec:VTKDataModel:RectilinearGrid`) that are transformed by rotation, the output dataset can be non-axis aligned and, hence, cannot be represented as either data types.
-In such cases, the dataset is converted to a structured, or curvilinear, grid (Section :numref:`sec:VTKDataModel:CurvilinearGrid`).
+For example, with image data (:numref:`sec:VTKDataModel:UniformRectilinearGrid`) and rectilinear grids (:numref:`sec:VTKDataModel:RectilinearGrid`) that are transformed by rotation, the output dataset can be non-axis aligned and, hence, cannot be represented as either data types.
+In such cases, the dataset is converted to a structured, or curvilinear, grid (:numref:`sec:VTKDataModel:CurvilinearGrid`).
 Since curvilinear grids are not as compact as the other two, the need to store the results in a more general data type implies a considerable increase in the memory footprint.